neerajk555/SQL-Training-exercise/module-14-triggers/02-Guided-Step-by-Step.md

 ---

-## Activity 1: Complete Audit System — 20 min
+## Activity 1: Complete Audit System

 **🎯 Objective**: Build a comprehensive audit logging system that tracks all changes (INSERT, UPDATE, DELETE) to a users table.